 Single Leg Dead Lift for a More Powerful Swing

-As this move is executed, it becomes apparent quickly how one side of the body differs from the other.
-This makes this drill a great diagnostic tool to find out the areas that require the focus.
 To perform this drill, stand with the feet together with your toes touching holding a weight in one hand (preferably a kettlebell).
 Start by extending one hip while maintaining an upright posture (a good thought is to scrape the foot along the floor).
 Once the hip is extended, continue to reach back with the leg allowing the upper body to lean forward (note how a straight line can be drawn along the spine through the length of the leg!).
 Once the weight being held by the opposite hand touches the ground, reverse the movement to the start by squeezing both cheeks.
+Paying close attention to how weight distributes through your planted foot throughout the movement is key—developing foot pressure awareness for better footwork will help you stay grounded and controlled through each rep. If you want to further improve balance and control in your swing, pairing this drill with complementary balance-focused exercises is an excellent next step.

 Start with the kettlebell in one hand.